Assessment and Diagnosis of Dry Eye

 There are a number of different causes of dry eye.
 At Collins Street Optometrists we place a strong emphasis on properly diagnosing why dry eye has developed.

 In performing a comprehensive dry eye assessment, one of the most important tasks is to determine whether the dry eye case is aqueous-deficient (due to low tear volume) or evaporative (due to poor quality tear film), a combination of both, or some other factor such as incomplete blinking.
 We then investigate further to establish the cause of the low tear volume and/or the poor quality of the tear film.

-We rely on several key tests to do this; all but the first and last of these procedures are performed on the Oculus K5 keratograph.
-Once these procedures have been completed we are able to provide a diagnosis and explanation of the nature and severity of your dry eye condition.
+We rely on several key tests to do this; many of these procedures are performed on the Oculus K5 keratograph.
+Once these procedures have been completed we are better able to provide a more detailed explanation of the nature and severity of your dry eye condition.

 The Ocular Surface Disease Index (OSDI) is a 12-item questionnaire designed to assess symptoms of ocular irritation consistent with dry eye disease and their impact on vision-related functioning.
 It provides us with a starting point for assessing the impact dry eye disease may be having on you.
 Click here to download the OSDI questionnaire.
 We frequently use the Symptom Assessment in Dry Eye (SANDE) questionaire, which performs the same function but is simpler to use.